krb5/krb5/doc/rst_source/krb_admins/conf_files/kdc_conf.rst

         service.

     **ok-to-auth-as-delegate**
-        Enabling this flag allows the principal to use S4USelf ticket.
+        Enabling this flag allows the principal to use S4USelf tickets.

     **postdateable**
         Enabling this flag allows the principal to obtain postdateable